-Positioned on the southwest coast of British Columbia in Canada, the Port of Vancouver extends from Roberts Bank and the Fraser River up to and including Burrard Inlet.
-The port authority manages over 16,000 hectares of water, more than 1,000 hectares of land and approximately 350 kilometres of shoreline.
+Located on the southwest coast of British Columbia in Canada, the Port of Vancouver extends from Roberts Bank and the Fraser River up to and including Burrard Inlet.
+The port is Canada’s largest, supporting trade with more than 170 economies around the world.

-The port is home to many different enterprises including cargo and cruise terminals, industries requiring tidewater access, shipyards, tugboats, railways, trucks, shipping agents, freight forwarders, suppliers, builders, and administrative agencies.
+Many different enterprises operate in the port including cargo and cruise terminals, industries requiring tidewater access, shipyards, tugboats, railways, trucks, shipping agents, freight forwarders, suppliers, builders, and administrative agencies.

-Our deep-sea terminals provide Super Post-Panamax capacity and extensive on-dock rail facilities with virtually no draft restrictions.
-Our freshwater facilities offer integrated services for the automobile and coastal forest industries, and for short-sea shipping.
+The port is home to 27 major marine cargo terminals, three Class 1 railroads, and a full range of facilities and services to the international shipping community.
+Deep-sea terminals provide Super Post-Panamax capacity and extensive on-dock rail facilities with virtually no draft restrictions.
+Freshwater facilities offer integrated services for the automobile and coastal forest industries, and for short-sea shipping.
 The Canada Place cruise terminal at the Port of Vancouver serves as homeport for the Vancouver-Alaska cruise industry.

-- $9.7 billion in gross domestic product (GDP)
+- $11.9 billion in gross domestic product (GDP)

-- $6.1 billion in wages
+- $7 billion in wages

-- $67,000 average wage for direct job compared to the $44,000 average wage in Canada
+- $67,900 average wage for direct jobs (versus $44,000 average wage in Canada)

-- $1.3 billion per year in tax revenues
+- $1.4 billion per year in tax revenues

-Our roles and responsibilities
+Roles and responsibilities

 In fulfilling our mandate under the Canada Marine Act, the port authority carries out a variety of duties:

-Safety and security of all land and waters, in collaboration with other agencies, using technology and land and water patrols.
+- Safety and security of all land and waters, in collaboration with other agencies, using technology and land and water patrols

-Permitting of all projects proposed for the use of federal port lands.
+- Permitting of all projects proposed for the use of federal port lands

-Environmental reviews under the Canadian Environmental Assessment Act, 2012 for projects on port lands.
+- Environmental reviews under the Canadian Environmental Assessment Act, 2012 for projects on port lands

-Planning including general future use of port lands, long-term economic forecasting, strategic plans and performance evaluation.
+- Planning including general future use of port lands, long-term economic forecasting, strategic plans and performance evaluation

-- Real estate management including negotiation of all tenant leases and purchase and sale of holdings.
+- Real estate management including negotiation of all tenant leases and purchase and sale of holdings

-Transportation operations in collaboration with all terminal operators, railroads and shippers to ensure efficient goods movement throughout port lands and waters.
+- Transportation operations in collaboration with all terminal operators, railroads and shippers to ensure efficient goods movement throughout port lands and waters

-Infrastructure development to support growth and efficient operations, including collaboration with government and others on projects beyond port lands.
+- Infrastructure development to support growth and efficient operations, including collaboration with government and others on projects beyond port lands

-- Customer services with trade partners around the world, demonstrating the Port of Vancouver’s competitive advantage.
+- Customer services with trade partners around the world, demonstrating the Port of Vancouver’s competitive advantage

-Communication and collaboration with port stakeholders including local, provincial, federal and international governments, local communities, trade partners, Aboriginal groups and the general public.
+- Communication and collaboration with port stakeholders including local, provincial, federal and international governments, local communities, trade partners, Aboriginal groups and the general public